lowcoder-org/lowcoder/docs/self-hosting/access-local-database-or-api.md

 host.docker.internal
 ```

-In Openblocks, configure the Postgres data source as the following figure shows:
+In Lowcoder, configure the Postgres data source as the following figure shows: